Codeinwp/themeisle-companion/readme.txt

 3. Screenshot 3.
 How reports module is looking

 == Changelog ==
+= 2.2.0 - 2017-11-23  =

+* - Added new Elementor Widgets module;
+* - Added new Template Directory module;
+* - Bug fixes for the Photos Import Module;
+* - Bug fixes for the Social Sharing module backend interface;
+* - Moved Orbit Fox Companion out of Tools Menu;

 = 2.1.1 - 2017-11-16  =

 * Adds compatibility with WordPress 4.9.